RyanSpartan117/Brew-OnlineBrowserGame/README.md

 With SSH:

-paste the following code into your terminal into your chosen folder:
+If you have git already installed on your computer, paste the following code into your terminal into your chosen folder:

 ```
 git clone git@github.com:RyanSpartan117/onlineGame.git